 - A visit to Polanco is a terrific way to familiarize yourself with the heart of Mexico.
 I wish I’d had more time to shop, but I did find a very good supply of fabulous chocolate.

 - Which brings me to number 4 … Que Bo!
 Chocolatier is one of the most artistic chocolate shops I have ever visited!
 Chocolate lipstick anyone?
-Stay tuned for a full post about the man who is leading Mexico’s Chocolate Evolution.
+Castillo is the man leading Mexico’s Chocolate Evolution.

 - The staff at Las Alcobas is incredible, from the ultra-charming manager, to the equally charming Bath Butler who brought me the customized aromatherapy prepared to my specifications, and the helpful server in the restaurant who told me about the chocolate museum.
-More on that in the next post, too!
+More on that in this post.

-Have you been to Las Albacos or Polanco in Mexico City?
-Please share your thoughts and experiences here, and please join me next week for a revelation on the evolution of Mexican chocolate.
+Have you been to Polanco or Las Albacos Mexico City?
+Please share your thoughts and experiences here.
+And please join me next week as our chocolate travels explain the evolution of Mexican chocolate.